 Not only is July National Ice Cream Month, it’s also National Hot Dog Month, and today is National Hot Dog Day!
-Hot dogs might not be as sweet a treat, but people love them just as much: Americans eat 20 billion of them every year, with 7 billion of those eaten just during the summer.
-Surveys show that while kids like to put ketchup on their hot dogs, most grown-ups use mustard.
-Someone also figured out the math: it takes 6 bites to gulp down a whole dog.
+Americans eat 20 billion hot dogs every year, with 7 billion of those eaten just during the summer.
 The biggest hot dog ever was made in 2011 in Paraguay, in South America: it measured 669 feet long and weighed 264 pounds.
 The question is, how many bites did it take to eat that one?

 Wee ones: If you take 6 bites to eat your hot dog, what numbers would you say to count them off?